Domestic Workers

 Employer's responsibilities

 Employers of full-time domestic workers must register with the WSIB.
-For registration details, see 14-02-02, Registration and 14-02-15, Voluntary Registration.
+For registration details, refer to 14-02-02, Registration and 14-02-15, Voluntary Registration.

 Application date

-This policy applies to all decisions made on or after January 1, 2003.
+This policy applies to all decisions made on or after December 5, 2024, about coverage on or after January 1, 2003.

 References